ibexa/documentation-developer/docs/guide/cache/content_aware_cache.md

 doesn't return values from any Content in the [[= product_name =]] Repository.
 If it does, the controller should also add the corresponding IDs to such objects in that header.

 The big problem here is however the `Set-Cookie`.
-A ESI fragment should never a cookie because:
+A ESI fragment should never set a cookie because:
 - Clients will only receive the headers set in the "mother" document (the headers in the "/" response in this case)
 - Only the content of ESIs responses will be returned to the client. *No headers set in the ESI response will ever reach the client*.
 ESI headers are only seen by the HTTP Cache